helle253/notes/notes/call-of-cthulhu.session-1.md

 Dead body in one of the bedrooms

 - Harvey Case
-- Professor of Archaeology, mischatonic University
+- Professor of Archaeology, Miskatonic University
   - Lives in Arkham
-  - Revolver has 3 bullets left
+  - Revolver has 3 bullets left (YOINKED)

-Weird cultist guy
+Weird cultist guy trying to burn the place down.